Gustav Zeuner

-Life

-University and Revolution
+Education

-Zeuner was born in Chemnitz, Saxony.
-His first training in the subject of engineering was at the Chemnitz Königliche Gewerbeschule (Royal Vocational School), today Chemnitz University of Technology, where he studied from 1843-1848.
+Gustav Anton Zeuner was born on 30 November 1828 in Chemnitz, Saxony.
+His first training in the subject of engineering was at the Königliche Gewerbeschule in Chimnitz (now the Chemnitz University of Technology), where he studied from 1843 to 1848.

-In 1848 he moved the short distance to the Bergakademie (Mining Academy) in Freiberg, today also a university of technology, where he studied mining and metallurgy.
-He developed close links with one of his professors, the famous mineralogist Albin Julius Weisbach, with whom he worked on several projects.
+In 1848, Zeuner moved the short distance to the Bergakademie (Mining Academy) in Freiberg, today also a university of technology, where he studied mining and metallurgy.
+He developed close links with one of his professors, the famous mineralogist Julius Weisbach, with whom he worked on several projects.

 The university course was disrupted, however, during the revolutions which took place all over Germany.
 Large popular assemblies and mass demonstrations took place, primarily demanding freedom of the press, freedom of assembly, arming of the people, and a national German parliament.
-Zeuner joined the revolutionaries on the barricades in Dresden during the May Uprising in 1849.
-Unlike many of his compatriots, some of whom were sentenced to death or sent to the workhouse, Zeuner was pardoned.
+He joined the revolutionaries on the barricades in Dresden during the May Uprising in 1849.
+Unlike many of his compatriots, some of whom were sentenced to death or sent to the workhouse; Zeuner was pardoned.
 He was able to complete his course, and even completed his PhD at the University of Leipzig in 1853, but was banned from ever teaching at any Saxon university.

-Escape to Zürich
+Career

-In 1853, Zeuner took over as the editor of the engineering magazine "Der Civilenginieur.
-Zeitschrift für das Ingenieurwesen", the first German magazine specialising in mechanics, which ran until 1896.
-He continued in this position until 1857, even after moving to Zürich in 1855 to work as a professor for technical mechanics at the ETH Zürich, the Swiss Federal Institute of Technology in Zürich.
-There he worked alongside famous engineers such as Franz Reuleaux.
-Other Dresden revolutionaries had fled their home country for Zürich (Richard Wagner, Gottfried Semper, Theodor Mommsen).
+In 1853, Zeuner took over as the editor of the engineering magazine Der Civilenginieur.
+Zeitschrift für das Ingenieurwesen, the first German magazine specializing in mechanics, which ran until 1896.
+He continued in this position until 1857, even after moving to Zurich in 1855 to work as a professor for technical mechanics at the newly established Federal Polytechnic School (now the ETH Zurich).
+There, he worked alongside famous engineers such as Franz Reuleaux.
+Other Dresden revolutionaries had fled their home country for Zurich (Richard Wagner, Gottfried Semper, Theodor Mommsen).

-It was in Zürich that Zeuner made his model of a locomotive front end in 1858; he recognised its potential for creating momentum but was only interested in the theory and did not develop the design any further.
-Also in Zürich (in 1869) Zeuner invented the three-dimensional population graph now sometimes known as a Zeuner diagram but more often as a Lexis diagram after Wilhelm Lexis who modified the idea slightly.
+It was in Zurich that Zeuner made his model of a locomotive front end in 1858; he recognized its potential for creating momentum but was only interested in the theory and did not develop the design any further.
+In 1869, he invented the three-dimensional population graph now sometimes known as a Zeuner diagram, but more often as a Lexis diagram, named after Wilhelm Lexis who modified the idea slightly.